synfinatic/aws-sso-cli/docs/commands.md

 `$AWS_SSO_HELPER_ARGS` environment variable.
 If nothing is set, then `--level error` is used.

-Currently the following shells are supported:
+Currently the following shells are fully supported:

  * `bash`
  * [zsh - TBD](https://github.com/synfinatic/aws-sso-cli/issues/360)